ryancdickson/crp-staging/content/index.md

 If a CA Owner already has two or more self-signed root CA certificates included in the Chrome Root Store, the Chrome Root Program will only accept a new Root Inclusion Request to replace an existing certificate (i.e., 'one in, one out').

 No later than **June 15, 2026**, CA Owners with more than two self-signed root CA certificates in the Chrome Root Store MUST submit a written consolidation plan to the Chrome Root Program.
-This plan MUST identify the two certificates that will remain in the Chrome Root Store and outline a timeline for gracefully removing the others using the SCTNotAfter constraint, with all SCTNotAfter dates occurring on or before **September 15, 2027**.
+This plan MUST identify the two certificates that will remain in the Chrome Root Store and outline a timeline for gracefully removing the others using the SCTNotAfter constraint, with all SCTNotAfter dates occurring before **September 15, 2027** (00:00 UTC).

 Effective **September 15, 2027**, the Chrome Root Store will only include a maximum of two self-signed root CA certificates per CA Owner that do not have SCTNotAfter metadata.
 TLS server authentication certificates logged to CT before September 15, 2027 (00:00 UTC) that chain up only to a root certificate being gracefully removed from the Chrome Root Store due to CA Owner consolidation will continue to be trusted until they expire.